-Hamilton's principle states that the differential equations of motion for any physical system can be reformulated as an equivalent integral equation.
-Suppose that we describe the dynamics of the system from 3) and 4) as a variational problem based on the Lagrangian, which gives a complete accounting of the system's energy.
+Hamilton's principle states that the differential equations of motion for a physical system can be reformulated as an equivalent integral equation.
+It means that we can describe the dynamics of the system 4) as a variational problem based on the Lagrangian, which gives a complete accounting of the system's energy.
 In the case of the atomic clock the electron takes a path in configuration space with variation of the action (energy times time) and fixed boundary conditions (the electron shells) at the beginning and the end of the path.
-The integral equation describing the electron's path is an action functional S[q(t)], something that takes a function as its input (the Lagrangian) and returns a scalar (Planck's constant), where q (position) is expressed in generalized coordinates that are bounded in space by the electron shells.
-The Lagrangian of the electron's total energy includes the clock period $\tau(t)$ , the velocities $\dot{q}^{(t)}$ (the summed velocity of earth and airplane) and coordinates $q^{(t)}$ (gravitational potential) as inputs and returns a scalar.
+The integral equation describing the electron's path is an action functional S[ $\mathbf{q}(t)$ ], something that takes a function as its input (the Lagrangian) and returns a scalar (Planck's constant), where $\mathbf{q}$ (position) is expressed in generalized coordinates that are bounded in space by the electron shells.
+The Lagrangian of the electron's total energy includes the clock period $\tau$ , the velocities $\dot{q}^{(t)}$ and coordinates $q^{(t)}$ as inputs and returns a scalar.

-$$S[\mathbf{q}(t)] = \int{0}^{t} L(\dot{\mathbf{q}}(t), \mathbf{q}(t), t) dt = h$$ 5)
+$$S[q(t)] = \int{0}^{t} L(\dot{q}(t), q(t), t) dt = \tau$$ 5)

-We interpret 5) in flat space-time as the evolution $\mathbf{q}(t)$ of a quantum system during a complete cycle $\tau$ .
-The generalized coordinates describe the electron's location in a configuration space consisting of three coordinates that define the origin, or nucleus, and three coordinates that define the manifold on which the electron is constrained to move in three-dimensional space (the electron shells).
+We interpret 5) in flat space-time as the evolution $\mathbf{q}(t)$ of a quantum system during a complete cycle.
+The generalized coordinates describe the electron's path in a configuration space consisting of three coordinates that define the origin, or nucleus, and three coordinates that define the manifold on which the electron is constrained to move (the electron shells).
 In other words, the atomic clock/quantum oscillator is described in configuration space as having six parameters, three for the nucleus and three for the electron shells, a total of six degrees of freedom.
-Solving for the action we obtain an equation describing single cycles of a quantum oscillator, which are the individual ticks of an ideal clock.
+Solving for the action we obtain an equation describing the cycles of a quantum oscillator, which are the individual ticks of an ideal clock.